groue/GRMustache/README.md

 A `{{>name}}` tag is rendered as a partial loaded from the file system.

-The partial must have the same extension as its including template.
+Partials must have the same extension as their including template.

+Recursive partials are possible.
+Just avoid infinite loops in your context objects.

-Depending on the method which has been used to create the original template, the partial will be looked in different places :
+Depending on the method which has been used to create the original template, partials will be looked in different places :

-- Methods which will look in the current working directory:
+- In the current working directory:
 	- `renderObject:fromString:error:`
 	- `parseString:error:`
-- Methods which will look relatively to the URL of the including template:
+- Relatively to the URL of the including template:
 	- `renderObject:fromContentsOfURL:error:`
 	- `parseContentsOfURL:error:`
-- Methods which will look in the bundle:
+- In the bundle:
 	- `renderObject:fromResource:bundle:error:`
 	- `renderObject:fromResource:withExtension:bundle:error:`
 	- `parseResource:bundle:error:`
 	- `parseResource:withExtension:bundle:error:`

-Recursive partials are possible.
-Just avoid infinite loops in your context objects.
+You can actually load partials from anywhere in the file system.
+First create a GRMustacheTemplateLoader instance with any of those class methods:

+	+ (id)templateLoaderWithURL:(NSURL *)url;
+	+ (id)templateLoaderWithURL:(NSURL *)url extension:(NSString *)ext;
+	+ (id)templateLoaderWithBundle:(NSBundle *)bundle;
+	+ (id)templateLoaderWithBundle:(NSBundle *)bundle extension:(NSString *)ext;

+Once you have a GRMustacheTemplateLoader object, you may load a template from its location:

+	GRMustacheTemplateLoader *loader = [GRMustacheTemplateLoader ...];
+	GRMustacheTemplate *template = [loader parseTemplateNamed:@"document" error:nil];

+You may also have the loader parse a template string.
+Only partials would then be loaded from the loader's location:

+	GRMustacheTemplate *template = [loader parseString:@"..." error:nil];

+The rendering is done as usual:

+	NSString *rendering = [template renderObject:...];

-#### Implementing your own partial loading strategy
+#### Implementing your own GRMustacheTemplateLoader

 GRMustache is shipped with built-in ability to load partials from the file system, or from a bundle, as seen above.